 You can buy coconut oil here.

 Deep Fryer For Cooking Solidifying Fats

-The one drawback from using oils such as lard, tallow or coconut oil is that they set solid.
-Due to this you cannot use them in deep fryers with a submersible element like the common deep fryers you may see such as this Tefal.
+The one drawback of using oils such as lard, tallow, or coconut oil is that they set solid.
+Due to this, you cannot use them in deep fryers with a submersible element like the common deep fryers you may see such as this Tefal deep fryer.